valkey-io/valkey-doc/topics/modules-api-ref.md

 exist, NULL is returned and errno is set to ENOENT.
 If the client isn't using an ACL user, NULL is returned and errno is set to ENOTSUP

+<span id="ValkeyModule_MustObeyClient"></span>

+### `ValkeyModule_MustObeyClient`

+    int ValkeyModule_MustObeyClient(ValkeyModuleCtx *ctx);

+**Available since:** unreleased

+Returns 1 if commands are arriving from the primary client or AOF client and should never be rejected.
+This check can be used in places such as skipping validation of commands on replicas (to not diverge from primary) or from AOF files.
+Returns 0 otherwise (and also if ctx or if the client is NULL).

 <span id="ValkeyModule_GetClientInfoById"></span>

 ### `ValkeyModule_GetClientInfoById`